 Many thanks to Michael Rosen for generously allowing me to use his poem “I was listening to a pogrom…” for this piece!
 Written in response to the suggestion of a registry of foreign workers.
 A protest song with a fair bit of sarcasm, reminiscent of Tom Lehrer.
 Creative Commons license.

 Difficulty level: fairly tricky for the pianist, maybe grade 5-6.
-Sung part goes from low B to high E, can be sung in a low or high octave.
+Sung part is not very tricky, could easily be learnt by ear, goes from low B to high E, can be sung in a low or high octave.
 Spoken part requires some knowledge of rhythm but could be learnt by ear.

 No Man Is An Island (three-part a cappella choir)